File Watching and Atomic Replacement

 mtime Precision Limits

-mtime usually changes when a write or truncate operation modifies file data, but the exact observation point depends on the filesystem and kernel behavior.
-The poller only sees snapshots at its interval.
-A file can be opened, changed, changed again, and closed between two polls; fs.watchFile() only sees the final stat state.
+Polling also sees snapshots.
+A file can be opened, changed, changed again, and closed between two polls.
+In that case, fs.watchFile() only sees the final stat state.

 Choosing Between fs.watch() and fs.watchFile()

-For cross-platform development tools and recursive watchers, production code often puts a wrapper library above both APIs instead of using either one directly.
+For cross-platform development tools, recursive watching, or large projects, production code often uses a wrapper library instead of raw fs.watch() or fs.watchFile().

 Why chokidar Exists

-chokidar is a third-party file-watching library that wraps both APIs and normalizes behavior across platforms.
+chokidar is a third-party file-watching library that wraps these platform differences.
 Install it as an application dependency before using it, and check the option names for the major version you ship.
-Its value is not just the callback surface; it handles the pieces you would otherwise have to build around raw watchers:

-Recursive watching on Linux. chokidar walks the directory tree, sets up inotify watches for subdirectories, and adds or removes watches as directories appear or disappear.
+Recursive watching on Linux. chokidar walks the directory tree, adds inotify watches for subdirectories, and updates those watches as directories appear or disappear.

 Event normalization.
-Instead of only 'change' and 'rename', chokidar emits 'add', 'change', 'unlink', 'addDir', and 'unlinkDir', which map more closely to what happened to the filesystem.
+Instead of only 'change' and 'rename', chokidar emits events such as 'add', 'change', 'unlink', 'addDir', and 'unlinkDir'.

-Editor safe-write detection.
-When an editor writes to a temp file and renames it over the target, chokidar consolidates the delete-then-create sequence into a single 'change' event instead of flooding you with 'unlink' and 'add'.
+Editor safe-write handling.
+When an editor writes to a temp file and renames it over the target, chokidar can combine the delete-create sequence into a single useful change event.

 Polling support.
-On filesystems where event delivery is unreliable, chokidar can use stat polling through its usePolling and interval options.
-Some environments need that explicit configuration.
+On filesystems where event delivery is unreliable, chokidar can use stat polling through usePolling and interval options.

 Initial scan.
-When you start watching a directory, chokidar can emit 'add' events for all existing files, so your code can initialize state based on what's already there.
+When watching starts, chokidar can emit 'add' events for existing files, so your code can initialize state from what is already present.

 import chokidar from 'chokidar';